Ediciones de la Flor: History

 Between 1977 and 1983, during the Argentine military dictatorship, Divinsky and Kuki went into exile in Venezuela, for having published Cinco Dedos (Five fingers), a children's book considered "subversive" by the government.

+Closing

+In April 2026, at the 50th Buenos Aires International Book Fair, the publishing house announced its closing; in a statement the editors said: "The book world is not the same, and we are not the same either".